carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .source}

-> ## Channel.from will be deprecated
+> ## Channel.from
-> You may see Channel.from in older nextflow scipt this performs a similar function but will be deprecated so you should use Channel.of
+> You may see Channel.from in older nextflow scipts this performs a similar function but will be deprecated so you should use Channel.of
 {: .callout}